simonpartridge86/simonpartridge86/README.md

 - Currently learning the basics of Javascript 👨‍💻
 - I'm looking for help with almost everything 🤷‍♂️

+School of Code Bootcamp Daily Log:

+Day #2: (Partner: Abdul-Aziz)
+- Started with Daily Gratitude exercise and Quiz
+- Reminder of how to use Git with VSCode from Liz K
+- Practiced using Git with partner by writing a bad play scene line by line, learned alot by helping A-A who was struggling with the concepts
+- Reminder of HTML coding in VSCode from Chris M
+- Further intro to comp. thinking from Chris M, then applied this process to breaking down webpages with partner
+- Intro to dev tools in Chrome from Chris M, how they can be used to analyze and change the code in existing sites
+- Worked on CSS challenge (building a Koala face) 🐨 - tricky at first but started to get the hand of absolute and relative positioning
+After hours:
+- Read a little more about CSS position property, and completed Flexbox Froggy CSS game
+- Contacted my new mentor, Piper

+Day #1: (Partner: Yossef)
+- Started the day with icebreaker exercises with this week's programming partner, followed by writing a poem as a team
+- Intro to computational thinking - how we should be approaching projects and problems
+- Given an overview of the SoC curriculum and process
+- Practised CSS positioning with partner using some online games
+- Wrote letters to future self, both the self that succeeds and the self that wastes the opportunity After hours:
+- Completed CSS Diner and Flexbox Defense games

 <!--
 **simonpartridge86/simonpartridge86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.